-Kevin Spacey: House of Cards star revels in US Open drama
+Kevin Spacey: 'House of Cards' star revels in US Open drama

 - "Greatest place ever," says Kevin Spacey

-- Susan Sarandon enjoys "showbusiness crossover"
+- Susan Sarandon enjoys "show business crossover"

 - Boxer Mike Tyson hails "apex athletes" doing battle